 When you expect something and you don’t get it, of course you are going to feel let down.
-Expectations set you up for disappointment; however it is human nature to have them.
+Changing expectations helps prevent these disappointments; however, it is human nature to have them.
 The trick is to avoid becoming attached to your desired outcome.

-I also recognise how important it is to surround yourself with positive, supportive people.
+I also recognize how important it is to surround yourself with positive, supportive people.
 I used to believe those people would be my family and friends, by default, but I now know that is not necessarily the case.
-Don’t get me wrong, I do have some supportive and encouraging people in my life; however I also had some that were not.
+Don’t get me wrong, I do have some supportive and encouraging people in my life; however, I also had some that were not.

-I realise that it is best not to expect a reaction from a person, which is different to their default.
+I realize that it is best not to expect a reaction from a person, which is different from their default.
 Instead, I find that it is better for me to spend more time with people who instinctively express joy for others.

 Changing my expectations of others means I can truly enjoy my achievements as I no longer fear a negative response from others.